SUTL Cazenove Sustainable Balanced Fund (Schroders)

 In-house responsible ownership / voting expertise

-Find fund management companies that employ people to steer and support fund managers in voting shares at company AGM's and EGMs in ways that are consistent with encouraging higher ESG/sustainability standards.
+Find fund / asset management companies that employ people to steer and support fund managers in voting shares at company AGM's and EGMs in ways that are consistent with encouraging higher ESG/sustainability standards.

 Employ specialist ESG / SRI / sustainability researchers

-Find a fund management company that directly employs specialist ESG/SRI/sustainability researchers or analysts.
+Find a fund / asset management company that directly employs specialist ESG/SRI/sustainability researchers or analysts.
 This allows asset managers to discuss environmental, social and governance risks and opportunities directly with companies.

 Use specialist ESG / SRI / sustainability research companies

-Find fund management companies that makes use of expert external research companies.
+Find fund / asset management companies that makes use of expert external research companies.
 This can help deliver specialist expertise and means resources are pooled with other investors.

-ESG specialists on all investment desks (AFM company wide)
+ESG specialists on all investment desks (AFM companywide)

 Finds organisations / fund managers that have one or more ESG/sustainability experts on all investment teams or 'desks' (all asset types) Accreditations

-PRI A+ rated (AFM company wide)
+PRI A+ rated (AFM companywide)

 Finds organisations / fund managers that have an A+ PRI rating - meaning they are highly rated according to the 'Principles of Responsible Investment'

-UK Stewardship Code signatory (AFM company wide)
+UK Stewardship Code signatory (AFM companywide)

-Find fund managers that are signatories to the FRC UK Stewardship Code, which sets out a framework for constructive investor / investee relations where fund managers are encouraged to behave like responsible, typically longer term 'company owners'.
+Find fund / asset managers that are signatories to the FRC UK Stewardship Code, which sets out a framework for constructive investor / investee relations where managers are encouraged to behave like responsible, typically longer term 'company owners'.
 Engagement Approach

-Regularly lead collaborative ESG initiatives (AFM company wide)
+Regularly lead collaborative ESG initiatives (AFM companywide)

-Find fund management companies that regularly initiate or run industry wide (collaborative) investor projects aimed at raising environmental, social and governance standards amongst investee companies.
+Find fund / asset management companies that regularly initiate or run industry wide (collaborative) investor projects aimed at raising environmental, social and governance standards amongst investee companies.

 Engaging on climate change issues

-Fund manager has stewardship /responsible ownership strategy that is focused on addressing climate change with investee assets.
+Fund / asset manager has stewardship /responsible ownership strategy that is focused on addressing climate change with investee assets.

 Engaging with fossil fuel companies on climate change

-Asset manager has a stewardship /responsible ownership strategy that involves working with fossil fuel companies on climate change related issues.
+Fund / asset manager has a stewardship /responsible ownership strategy that involves working with fossil fuel companies on climate change related issues.
 See fund manager website for details.

 Engaging to encourage a Just Transition

-Asset manager has a responsible ownership / stewardship strategy which means they are working to encourage the shift to more sustainable business practices in ways that respect and are sensitive to social issues and the impact change has on people effected by the changes that are taking place. https://www.transitionpathwayinitiative.org/ https://transitiontaskforce.net/
+Fund / asset manager has a responsible ownership / stewardship strategy which means they are working to encourage the shift to more sustainable business practices in ways that respect and are sensitive to social issues and the impact change has on people effected by the changes that are taking place. https://www.transitionpathwayinitiative.org/ https://transitiontaskforce.net/

 Engaging on labour / employment issues

-Asset manager has responsible ownership / stewardship strategy in place that aims to improve labour standards for the benefit of employees in investee companies (and potentially their suppliers) Climate & Net Zero Transition
+Fund / asset manager has responsible ownership / stewardship strategy in place that aims to improve labour standards for the benefit of employees in investee companies (and potentially their suppliers) Climate & Net Zero Transition

-Net Zero commitment (AFM company wide)
+Net Zero commitment (AFM companywide)

-Fund management organisations that have pledged to reduce their greenhouse gas emissions to ‘net zero’.
+Fund / asset management organisations that have pledged to reduce their greenhouse gas emissions to ‘net zero’.
 Strategies vary - this area is changing rapidly.

-Net Zero - have set a Net Zero target date (AFM company wide)
+Net Zero - have set a Net Zero target date (AFM companywide)

-This asset management company has set a date by which they plan to achieve net zero greenhouse gas / CO2e emissions.
+This fund / asset management company has set a date by which they plan to achieve net zero greenhouse gas / CO2e emissions.

-Encourage carbon / greenhouse gas reduction (AFM company wide)
+Encourage carbon / greenhouse gas reduction (AFM companywide)

-Find fund management companies that are working with the companies they invest in to encourage reductions in carbon dioxide and other greenhouse gas emissions.
+Find fund / asset management companies that are working with the companies they invest in to encourage reductions in carbon dioxide and other greenhouse gas emissions.

-Working towards a ‘Net Zero’ commitment (AFM company wide)
+Working towards a ‘Net Zero’ commitment (AFM companywide)

-Finds organisations / fund management companies that are in the process of working out how to make a ‘net zero commitment’ - meaning that when that is finalised they will have started the process of reducing their total greenhouse gas emissions to'zero'.
+Finds organisations / fund management companies that are in the process of working out how to make a ‘net zero commitment’ - meaning that when that is finalised they will have started the process of reducing their total greenhouse gas emissions to 'zero'.
 Transparency

-Full SRI / responsible ownership policy information on company website
+Full stewardship / responsible ownership policy information on company website

-Find companies that publish information about their sustainable and responsible investment strategies on their company website.
+Find fund / asset management companies that publish information about their sustainable and responsible investment strategies on their company website.

-Full SRI / responsible ownership policy information available on request
+Full stewardship / responsible ownership policy information available on request

-Find fund management companies that will supply information about their sustainable and responsible investment activity on request.
+Find fund / asset management companies that will supply information about their sustainable and responsible investment activity on request.

 Dialshifter statement

-Find fund management companies that have supplied Dialshifter information.
+Find fund / asset management companies that have supplied Dialshifter information.
 See Dialshifter tab within record for more information.
 Sustainable, Responsible &/or ESG Policy:Our intention is for the fund to have a positive impact on people and the planet.
 We will invest Avoiding harm through ESG integration and exclusions, Benefiting society through responsible business activities and Contributing to solutions through investing for impact.
 We will also use our influence to push for progress towards the UN Sustainable Development Goals (SDGs).
 We make the following commitments to: Avoid harm:

 Benefit society: